crate/crate/docs/general/ddl/generated-columns.rst

 ..
 SEEALSO::

-   For a full syntax description, see :ref:`ref-create-table`.
+   For a full syntax description, see :ref:`sql-create-table`.

 Generated columns are read-only.
 Their values are computed as needed for every ``INSERT`` and ``UPDATE`` operation.